 Corrosion refers to the deterioration of the substances or properties because of the reaction with its environment.
 The metal found in the water pipes dissolves into the water because of various causes.
 This will lead to pipe failure, corrosion of appliances, water heaters, and fixtures.
 In plumbing systems, corrosion is because of chemical and physical reactions between the pipe material and water.

 Some of the signs that you have corrosive water includes pinhole leak, blue-green stains on the plumbing fixtures, and pitting in your pipes.
 If you have found these signs in your water, the presence of lead can also be a problem.
-When there is a lot of dissolved copper in the water, it can make it taste or smell bad.
+When there is a lot of dissolved copper in the water, it can taste or smell bad.
 Sometimes, it can also give it a blue color.

 Common Causes of Copper Corrosion Problems